max2ma/FinancialModels_AmazonF1/README.md

   ```
 compiles the code and generates the F1-targeted bitstream for the European option of the Black-Scholes model.
 Environment variable ```COMMON_REPO``` must point to the ```examples/xilinx``` sub-directory of the folder where the AWS development kit github has been checked out.

-Note that, for the sake of efficiency, some of the simulation parameters, namely the number of random number generators, the number of simulations running in parallel for a given RNG and the number of time steps, are set as compile-time constants in ```blackScholes.cpp```, ```hestonEuro.h``` and ``hestonEuroBarrier.h``` respectively.
-They are listed below and can be changed by recompiling the kernel and re-generating the AFI.
+Note that, for the sake of efficient implementation on the FPGA, the simulation parameters which directly affect the amount of parallelism in the implementation are set as compile-time constants in ```blackScholes.cpp```, ```hestonEuro.h``` and ```hestonEuroBarrier.h``` respectively.
+They are listed below and can be changed by recompiling the kernels and re-generating the AFI.

 Parameter |  information
 :-------- | :---